 - To come out of the position: lift your head slightly, slide your head back and lower your back to the ground.
 After the fish, remember to relax for a few moments in the corpse pose.

-DO NOT do the Fish if you have a whiplash or other recent neck injury, high blood pressure or suffer from migraine headaches.
+DON'T do the Fish if you have a whiplash or other recent neck injury, high blood pressure or suffer from migraine headaches.
 Also, never attempt it when you are having an asthmatic or panic attach – or any other breathing problems.

 Many yoga texts suggest that the best time to practice yoga is first thing in the morning, facing the rising sun.
 This means that your back is towards the west, hence the Sanskrit name of the seated forward bend “Paschimottanasana – the “western” stretch”.